 - Qualitative: the researcher uses open-ended questions to explore and understand the meaning that individuals attribute to a social or human problem, so participants can share their opinions.
 Data analysis is inductive: the researcher will then interpret the meaning of the data, starting from details to general topics.

-– Ethnographic: observation and detailed description of a certain environment and/or individuals, of certain experiences (e.g. rituals, ceremonies), daily events, behaviours, perceptions and meanings related to them.
+- Ethnographic: observation and detailed description of a certain environment and/or individuals, of certain experiences (e.g. rituals, ceremonies), daily events, behaviors, perceptions, and meanings related to them.
 It is about making sense of critical events.

-– Survey: it aims to generalize from a sample to a population so that deductions can be made about some characteristics, attitudes, and behaviours of this population.
+- Survey: it aims to generalize from a sample to a population so that deductions can be made about some characteristics, attitudes, and behaviors of this population.

 - Research-action: in general, it can be defined as an approach in which the researcher enters the field of study and together, with members of a social context, collaborates in the diagnosis of a problem and the development of a solution.
 For example, the researcher can be hired by a client to work on the diagnosis and solution of a problem in business and management contexts.
 Research may involve the collection of both qualitative and quantitative data.